Monthly Archives: August 2014

 Not many more Shakespeare Express runs this year, so better make the most of it.
 Last time I saw it the loco was 4965 & I was expecting the same today, but when I walked to the end of the platform I realised it was the Castle.
 I hadn’t noticed which loco it was as I filmed it coming out of the tunnel!
 Also a couple of shots of it running round, then returning with the stock to Tyseley.

-Link to video on the calendar page
+Link to video

 Update 938.
 60059 on the Shakespearean Tug at Tyseley, 25/08/14